abhisek699/weldsense-ai/README.md

 - Monthly subscription: Rs 12,000 to Rs 25,000
 - Detection accuracy: 95 to 98%
 - Response time: under 5 seconds per weld

+### 🚀 Project Roadmap: TATA Technologies InnoVent 2027
+The hardware, metrics, and codebase currently documented in this repository represent **Phase 1: Localized Proof of Concept (PoC)**.
+This phase successfully validated the core YOLOv8 inference logic on a constrained budget (Raspberry Pi 4) for regional fabricators.

+We are currently transitioning into **Phase 2: Enterprise Edge Scaling**, which is the core focus of our submission to **TATA Technologies InnoVent 2027**.
+Phase 2 upgrades this architecture for Tier-1 Heavy Machinery OEMs by:
+* **Edge Acceleration:** Transitioning from Raspberry Pi to NVIDIA industrial accelerators with TensorRT quantization for sub-50ms inference.
+* **Mechanical Integration:** Upgrading the PoC tripod mount to SolidWorks-designed, ANSYS-validated vibration-resistant camera rigs.
+* **Closed-Loop Automation:** Integrating **n8n** nodes to interface directly with factory Programmable Logic Controllers (PLCs) for automated production halting, upgrading from our Phase 1 WhatsApp API alerts.
+* **Dataset Expansion:** Scaling our baseline PoC image dataset into a massive, proprietary industrial dataset (currently maintained as a trade secret).

 ## 🔧 Hardware Architecture
 The WeldSense AI system is designed for the rugged conditions of an Indian fabrication shop.